paulswithers/paulswithers.github.io/docs/blog/posts/2025-09-08-barriers-to-effective-ai.md

     - GitHub Copilot
 comments: true
 ---
-# Effective AI Usage Part One
+# Effective AI Usage Part One - What is AI?

 In [my last blog post](./2025-08-16-ai-lessons.md) I talked about some lessons I've learned from using AI.
 I talked about a follow-up article talking about AI use at a higher level.
 Recent experience has reinforced my thinking on this.
 In this blog post we're going to focus on what AI is, the initial interaction, and training.